Joseph Petrasek

 Biography

-Joseph Petrasek was appointed Principal Percussionist of the Atlanta Symphony Orchestra in 2017.
-Previously, he served as Associate Principal Percussionist of the Kansas City Symphony for 8 seasons and as a percussion fellow in the New World Symphony in Miami Beach, Florida.
-Joseph has appeared as Guest Principal with the San Francisco Symphony and has also performed with the Chicago Symphony Orchestra, The Cleveland Orchestra, the Minnesota Orchestra, the Detroit Symphony Orchestra, and the Pacific Symphony.
+Joseph Petrasek was appointed Principal Percussionist of the Atlanta Symphony Orchestra in 2017, and Principal Percussionist of the Colorado Music Festival in 2019.
+Previously, he served as Associate Principal Percussionist of the Kansas City Symphony for 8 seasons, and as a percussion fellow in the New World Symphony in Miami Beach, Florida.

 Originally from Southern California, Joseph earned his bachelor's degree at UCLA studying under Mitchell Peters, former Timpanist of the Los Angeles Philharmonic.
 He went on to receive a master's degree at Temple University, studying with Philadelphia Orchestra percussionists Alan Abel and Angela Zator-Nelson.